Schweizerischer Nationalfonds / Fonds national suisse

 and bereaved family members to learn more about the creative

-- Thomas Peter and Ulrich Krieger from ETH Zurich are studying the
+solutions they have developed to deal with death. - Thomas Peter and Ulrich Krieger from ETH Zurich are studying the

 usefulness of acetic acid as a disinfectant against Sars-CoV-2